harshshredding/Cluster/README.md

 , anyone through hard work can become good at the art.
 Excited to see you."

 # HELP ME!
-Every crumble is appreciated !
+Every crumble of code is appreciated !

 # Setup